Tips to Travel to Morocco

-Most of the currencies are able to exchange to Moroccan Dirhams, once you arrive to Morocco, but We do recommend you to bring either Euros or Dollars as it’s much easier to exchange everywhere in the country.
+Most of the currencies are able to exchange to Moroccan Dirhams, once you arrive in Morocco, but We do recommend you to bring either Euros or Dollars as it’s much easier to exchange everywhere in the country.

-The Moroccan Dirham (DEE-rahm) goes for roughly 9.6 Dirhams (DH) per 1 USD or 10 per 1 euro.
+The Moroccan Dirham (DEE-Rahm) goes for roughly 9.6 Dirhams (DH) per 1 USD or 10 per 1 euro.

 You will normally get around 13 MAD per GBP but you can always check current rates at xe.com.